General program information

 Droplet is typically held during the fall or winter of the academic year.

-• We invite you to check out our current Splash program (details in the next section).
+- We invite you to check out our current Cascade program (details toward the end of this page).

 How do I sign up?

-Droplet has already passed for this academic year.
-If you want to register for our latest program, please refer to Splash, our second program in sequence.
+- Registration for Droplet 2024 has concluded.
+If you want to register for our latest program, please refer to Cascade 2025, at the bottom of this page.

 Splash!